-Vaccines are a very controversial and complex topic.
+Vaccines are a very controversial and complex topic, especially when it comes to the COVID-19 vaccine.
 Some professionals spend their lives dedicated to researching and studying vaccines and their safety.
-This article is an overview of the COVID-19 vaccine to give you a good base on the information available.
-I have spent a significant number of hours and days, and weeks on this topic, and I hope you find the information in this episode to be helpful as you are navigating the decision about whether or not to get the COVID-19 vaccine during your pregnancy.
+This article is an overview of the COVID-19 vaccine to give you a good base on available information.
+It is impossible to analyze every single study done because this is not the vaccine podcast, and there are many other essential topics I want to share with you.
+I have spent a significant number of weeks on this topic, and I hope that you find the information in this episode helpful as you make choices about whether or not to get the COVID-19 vaccine during your pregnancy.

 These are decisions that you should be making with your doctor or midwife.
 I cannot possibly cover every facet of this topic, and if you have further questions or concerns, I urge you to bring them up with your care provider.
 I am not for or against the COVID-19 vaccine.
 I firmly believe that you should be able to choose whether or not you receive any vaccine or medical intervention.
-If you are reading this article, you can make an informed decision and not one based on fear.
+If you listen to this podcast, you can make an informed decision and not one based on fear.

 Different Variants of COVID-19

 SARS-CoV-2, like any virus, evolves and mutates over time.
 These mutations create different variants of the original virus.
 As COVID-19 has continued to spread, we have seen additional variants of the virus.
 The variants can affect how transmissible the virus is and the severity of symptoms.

 As more data becomes available, vaccines may need to be updated to protect against different variants.
 The World Health Organization states that COVID-19 vaccines currently in development or approved are expected to provide at least some protection against new virus variants, including the delta variant.